MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 > [!NOTE]
 > When Basic Authentication is deprecated, you will need to be on a version of Dynamics GP where you can use Modern Authentication (18.3 or later).
 >
-> You do not actually need MFA turned on for your account to use the MFA window in Microsoft Dyanmics GP, but it does use Modern Authentication.
+> You do not actually need MFA turned on for your Azure account to use the Modern Auth window window in Microsoft Dyanmics GP.

 There have been many quality issues fixed within Dynamics GP around Multi-Factor Authentication, so it is recommended to be on 18.5 or later to not run into an issue that is already fixed in the product.